blonskil/dab-specification/DAB.md

 ## Application Lifecycle

 The Application Lifecycle module is responsible for the lifecycle of the installed applications.
 There can only be one instance of an application running in the system and the instance is referenced by the application identifier.
-The protocol equips the devices with the telemetry capabilities that can be enabled during the application launch.
+The protocol equips the devices with the telemetry capabilities that can be enabled using the telemetry commands.

-TODO need to describe the application lifecycle

 ### Application Identifier

 Application identifier consist of a sequence of characters.
 The lower case  letters "a"--"z", digits, and hyphen ("-") are allowed.
-For resiliency, upper case letters are equivalent to lower case (e.g., allow "netflix" is the same as "Netflix").
-The minimum number of characters is 1 and the maximum is 64.
+For resiliency, upper case letters are equivalent to lower case (e.g. allow "netflix" is the same as "Netflix").
+The minimum number of characters is 1 and the maximum is 128.

+Application identifiers are issued by the device.

 ### Listing all the Applications